cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-team-member.md

 - [ ] [cloud.gov Team](https://groups.google.com/a/gsa.gov/g/cloud-gov/members) so they can participate in team-wide internal communication.
 - [ ] Business Unit Only - Add them to the [cloud.gov inquiries Google Group](https://groups.google.com/a/gsa.gov/g/cloud-gov-inquiries/members) so they can keep apprised of prospective new clients.

-And the following Google Space:

-- [ ] [CG-PRIV](https://mail.google.com/mail/u/0/#chat/space/AAAAr60JXAc), a fallback team communication channel in the event Slack is down.
+You will automatically be added to the Google Space [CG-PRIV](https://mail.google.com/mail/u/0/#chat/space/AAAAr60JXAc), a fallback team communication channel in the event Slack is down.

 They may need added to one or more of these team-specific groups: